vahidhedayati/ml-test/README.md

 Install this - open it up

-Create some workspace now cd into this workspace then move out of there open a command terminal or console if you have git run:
+Create some workspace either quit or move it out of the way

+open a command terminal or console if you have git run:

 git clone https://github.com/vahidhedayati/ml-test.git

 if not try https://github.com/vahidhedayati/ml-test/archive/master.zip downloading the zip - once downloaded unzip it now move the folder or rename it to ml-test